azurejelly/sshmon/README.md

     --env-file .env \
     azurejelly/sshmon:latest
 ```
-Or, check out the [Docker Compose](./docker-compose.yml) on this same repository.
+Or, check out the [Docker Compose](./docker-compose.yml) template on this same repository.

 ### Configuration
 sshmon is configured through environment variables.
 You can set them by using a `.env` file: